 Selected themes in Sociology, as announced.
 May be repeated for credit if the topic is different.
+Prerequisite: SO 121 and 3 credits in Sociology at the 300-level

 SO 410 Religious Diversity in North America (3) O

 This course examines the growing prevalence of religious diversity in North America, including similarities and differences between the Canadian and American approaches and responses to religious diversity.
 Emphasis is given to how non-Christian groups adapt and negotiate their religious beliefs and practices, how Christian groups respond to religious diversity, and how the larger society responds to religious diversity in North America.